Question:

 ✅ D) All of the above

-The right coverage doesn’t just replace your paycheck.
-It creates space—for your family to process, adjust, and figure out their new normal without rushing or falling apart.
+These aren’t extras.
+The right coverage doesn’t just replace a paycheck—it buys your family time to process, adjust, and find their footing without rushing or falling apart.